jeromecoupe/webstoemp/_posts/2016-12-13-to-hell-with-abstract-prescriptive-deliverables.md

 We can then examine key pages and item types for the project at hand.
 The goal here is first to list all key pages and item types.
 For each of them, we want to have a precise data structure describing what chunks of content they contain.
 We want to be as granular as possible and establish priorities.

 Talking about it in a mobile context generally helps avoiding the "everything is of equal importance" syndrome.
-I have found that a 300 pixels "tube of content" is a great construct to force people to prioritise, be it at the macro level (screens), or at the micro level (content types).
+A 300 pixels wide "tube of content" is a great construct to force people to prioritise, be it at the macro level (screens), or at the micro level (content types).

 Everybody around the table can have their say about what should be included.
-We then collectively vote to establish what are the most important items for each page or content type.
+We then collectively vote to establish what the most important items are for each page or content type.

 ### First pass at information architecture

 Time to get post-it notes out.
 The goal is to collaboratively come up with a sensible information architecture by sticking post-it notes representing content types and key pages on the wall and moving them around.
 When there are hesitations, we just snap a picture of the various possibilities.

-After the workshop, we can test the information architecture or the various possibilities we came up with users, using something like [Treejack](https://www.optimalworkshop.com/treejack/) or tasks based exercises.
+After the workshop, we test the information architecture or the various possibilities we came up with users, using something like [Treejack](https://www.optimalworkshop.com/treejack/) or tasks based exercises.

 What we have produced has been created collaboratively, we had conversations and exchanges to come up with solutions to concrete problems.
 We have been precise enough to be able to build something, but loose enough to be fast and to be open to iteration.